A sore throat can make it painful to eat and even talk. It brings scratchiness and irritation to the throat that can become worse when swallowing.

 If a child has these symptoms, they need immediate medical attention.

 In the past, epiglottitis was common, but since routine Haemophilus influenza type b (Hib) vaccinations began in 1985, its yearly incidence in children has fallen by 99 percent to fewer than 1 in every 100,000 children, according to a report published in 2016.

 Bacterial and viral infections are also common in adults.
 The symptoms and treatment are similar to those for children.

-Epiglottitis causes the same symptoms in adults as for children.
+Epiglottitis causes the same symptoms in adults as in children.
 It needs emergency medical attention.